-- A single transmitter, pre-equalized and ranged - A single OFDMA 96 MHz channel. - Ranging with same CNR and input level to CMTS as with data bursts, and with 8-symbol probes. - Any valid transmit combination (frequency, subcarrier clock frequency, transmit window, cyclic prefix, OFDMA frame length, interleaving depth, pilot patterns, etc.) as defined in this specification. - Input power level per constellation is the minimum set point as defined in Table 7-12. - OFDMA phase noise and frequency offset are at the max limits as defined for the CM transmission specification. - Ideal AWGN channel with no other artifacts (reflections, burst noise, tilt, etc.). - Large grants consisting of several 1500 Bytes. - CMTS is allowed to construct MAPs according to its own scheduler implementation.
+- A single transmitter, pre-equalized and ranged - A single OFDMA channel with 95 MHz modulated spectrum. - Ranging with same CNR and input level to CMTS as with data bursts, and with 8-symbol probes. - Any valid transmit combination (frequency, subcarrier clock frequency, transmit window, cyclic prefix, OFDMA frame length, interleaving depth, pilot patterns, etc.) as defined in this specification. - Input power level per constellation is the minimum set point as defined in Table 7-12. - OFDMA phase noise and frequency offset are at the max limits as defined for the CM transmission specification. - Ideal AWGN channel with no other artifacts (reflections, burst noise, tilt, etc.). - Large grants consisting of several 1500 Bytes.

-33 Revised per PHY3.1-14.1214-2 on 12/11/14 by JB.
+41 Revised per PHY3.1-14.1214-2 on 12/11/14 by JB.